MANO-B/MicroSEC/README.md

 ### Hardware Requirements

 The scripts requires only a standard computer with enough RAM to support the operations defined by a user.
-For minimal performance, this will be a computer with about 16 GB of RAM.
+For minimal performance, this will be a computer with about 16 GB of RAM (depending on the size of BAM file and the number of mutations).
 For optimal performance, we recommend a computer with the following specs:

 RAM: 16+ GB
 CPU: 4+ cores, 4.2+ GHz/core

-The runtimes below are generated using a computer with the recommended specs (128 GB RAM, 4 cores@4.2 GHz) and internet of speed 100 Mbps.
+The runtimes below are generated using a computer with the recommended specs (16 GB RAM, M1 Macbook air) and internet of speed 40 Mbps.

 ### Software Requirements

+### Samtools

+Samtools is used for pre-processing to remove reads that are not related to mutations.
+Version 1.12 is what I am using, but I think older versions will work if they support multi-core processing.

 ### R language